Open-Attestation/verify-api/README.md

 # api.verify.gov.sg

-An API endpoint for `verify.gov.sg` to perform verification of Open Attestation documents.
+An API endpoint for `verify.gov.sg` to perform verification of OpenAttestation documents.

 ## Prerequisites